-- 4.18.
-Subject to its ongoing assessment, including submissions made in response to this draft determination, the ACCC considers that the Proposed Conduct is likely to result in public benefits including: - facilitating and promoting a sustainable and strong supply chain to respond to Customers' demand in a responsible manner (especially for critical life-saving Medicines, as well as Pharmacy Products, which are in short supply); - amplifying the effectiveness of existing and proposed Government and regulatory bodies' responses to COVID-19 in attempting to smooth any strain on the supply chain; - facilitating a safe and orderly environment for employees of the Medicines and Pharmacy Products supply chain, such as distribution centres, pharmacies and hospitals, to work in.
-This can in turn facilitate the enforcement of social distancing rules, limiting further outbreaks of COVID-19 and employment opportunities for the relevant supply chain staff; and - promoting continued equitable access to Medicines and Pharmacy Products for all Australians. - 4.19.
+- 4.17.
+The ACCC considers that the Proposed Conduct is likely to result in public benefits including: - facilitating and promoting a sustainable and strong supply chain to respond to Customers' demand in a responsible manner (especially for critical life-saving Medicines, as well as Pharmacy Products, which are in short supply); - amplifying the effectiveness of existing and proposed Government and regulatory bodies' responses to COVID-19 in attempting to smooth any strain on the supply chain; - facilitating a safe and orderly environment for employees of the Medicines and Pharmacy Products supply chain, such as distribution centres, pharmacies and hospitals, to work in.
+This can in turn facilitate the enforcement of social distancing rules, limiting further outbreaks of COVID-19 and employment opportunities for the relevant supply chain staff; and - promoting continued equitable access to Medicines and Pharmacy Products for all Australians. - 4.18.
 Those public benefits arise to the extent to which there are, or there are risks of, significant numbers of COVID-19 infections in Australia and/or overseas, which disrupt supply chains and create shortages of Medicines and Pharmacy Products.
 The ACCC notes that COVID-19 infection rates in Australia have not been as high as initially projected and therefore the disruption to the supply chains for Medicines and Pharmacy Products (and in turn, the need for the Proposed Conduct) has not been as great as may have been anticipated.
-However, the risk of increased infection rates both in Australia and overseas remains and therefore there remains a threat to the supply of Medicines and Pharmacy Products. - 4.20.
-The ACCC acknowledges that to the extent infection rates in Australia remain low, and there are no associated critical issues in the supply and/or demand of Medicines and Pharmacy Products, the actual reliance on the Proposed Conduct may be limited.
-However, given the uncertain environment in which delays and inefficiencies may have significant public health consequences, the Proposed Conduct is likely to ensure the Participants are able to respond to risks to supply by enabling urgent action if the need arises and this in itself is a public benefit.
+However, the risk of increased infection rates both in Australia and overseas remains and therefore there remains a threat to the supply of Medicines and Pharmacy Products.